davidlarrimore/openwebui-chat-analyzer/readme.md

 - 📖 Check the [Documentation](docs/)
 - 🐛 Report issues on [GitHub Issues](https://github.com/yourusername/openwebui-chat-analyzer/issues)
 - 💬 Join our [Discord Community](https://discord.gg/your-server)
-- 📧 Email: support@yourproject.com
+- 📧 Email: dlarrimore@amivero.com

 ### FAQ

+**Q: Which installation method should I choose?**
+A: Docker is recommended for most users - it's faster to set up and more reliable.
+Use Python setup if you need to modify the code or don't have Docker.

 **Q: Is my chat data secure?**
 A: Yes!
 All processing happens locally on your machine.
-Your data never leaves your computer.

-**Q: What file formats are supported?**
-A: Currently supports Open WebUI JSON exports.
-More formats coming soon.
+Docker adds an extra security layer with isolated containers and non-root users.

-**Q: Can I analyze data from other chat platforms?**
+**Q: Can I run this on a server?**
-A: The current version is optimized for Open WebUI.
-We're working on supporting more platforms.
+A: Yes!
+Use `make deploy-prod` for production deployment with nginx proxy and SSL support.

-**Q: How large files can I process?**
+**Q: How do I update to the latest version?**
-A: Tested with files up to 500MB.
-Performance depends on your system specifications.
+A: Docker: `make update` | Python: `git pull && pip install -r requirements.txt`

+**Q: What if I have a very large JSON file?**
+A: Docker handles large files better due to optimized memory management.
+Use `docker run --memory="4g"` for files >500MB.

 ---